 Several factors have been associated with delayed wound healing.
 Wound characteristics, local and systemic factors, and improper wound care can each affect wound healing.
-In San Diego, wound Care Surgeons specialize in treating non-healing, chronic wounds often defined as sores or wounds that are not healing or improved with the conventional treatments.
+Wound Care Surgeons in San Diego specialize in treating non-healing, chronic wounds often defined as sores or wounds that are not healing or improved with the conventional treatments.
 These wounds can cause infection, lower quality of life, and even amputation associated with poor circulation and immobility.

-Our team of Physician Assistants and Nurse Practitioners will visit your location and generates a customized treatment plan, bringing improved comfort, function, and quality of life.
-Wound care Surgeons can offer the most up to date bedside wound care for a variety of Wound patients and help you with feeding tube management as well.
+Our team of Physician Assistants and Nurse Practitioners will visit your doorstep in San Diego and generates a customized wound treatment plan, bringing improved comfort, function, and quality of life.
+Wound Care Surgeons can offer the most up to date bedside wound care in San Diego for a variety of wound patients and help you with feeding tube management as well.

 Our practice provides the highest quality of care to our patients at their bedside by